rahulkranjan/personal_finance_dashboard/readme.md

 - **Expense and Income Tracking**:
   - Add, update, and delete transactions.
   - Categorize expenses and incomes for better tracking.
-- **Budget Management**:
-  - Set budgets for specific categories or time periods.
-  - Alerts for budget overages.
-- **Reporting**:
-  - Generate insights on spending habits.
-  - View summary reports for specific timeframes or categories.
 - **Secure and Scalable**:
   - Built with industry-standard security practices.
   - Modular design for easy scalability.